 Dr. Meredith Hawkins, MD, MS

-Dr. Hawkins is Harold and Muriel Block Professor of Medicine, co-director of the Diabetes Research Center, and founder and director of the Global Diabetes Institute at Albert Einstein College of Medicine of Yeshiva University.
+Dr. Hawkins is Harold and Muriel Block Professor of Medicine, co-director of the Diabetes Research Center, and founder and director of the Global Diabetes Institute at Albert Einstein College of Medicine.

 Dr. Hawkins’ current research interests involve examination of the multi-organ pathogenesis of type 2 diabetes mellitus and of ‘malnutrition modulated diabetes mellitus’, demonstrating the paradox whereby related etiologies can fuel metabolic disease at both ends of the nutritional spectrum.
-At a basic science level, her work is focused on examining how adipose tissue inflammation and tissue triglyceride deposition contribute to whole-body insulin sensitivity in both conditions.
-Her work has been recognized by the following prestigious honours and awards: the Junior Physician Investigator Award and subsequently the Outstanding Investigator Award from the American Federation of Medical Research, being chosen as a Beeson Scholar by the American Federation of Aging Research, and election to the American Society of Clinical Investigation.
-Dr. Hawkins has performed or supervised others in performing over 800 ‘metabolic clamp studies’ (the gold standard for quantification of whole-body glucose metabolism) in human subjects.
-In addition, she is skilled with many sophisticated techniques for laboratory analysis of human tissue samples.
+At a basic science level, her work is focused on examining how adipose tissue inflammation and tissue triglyceride deposition contribute to whole-body insulin sensitivity.
+Her work has been recognized by the following prestigious honors and awards: the Novartis Young Investigator Award, the Outstanding Investigator Award from the American Federation of Medical Research, the Beeson Award from the American Federation of Aging Research, and election to the American Society of Clinical Investigation.

-Over the past 14 years, Dr. Hawkins has mentored 60 M.D. students, residents, fellows and junior faculty members at Einstein.
-As Director of the Global Diabetes Institute, she has been conducting comprehensive metabolic studies in partnership with Christian Medical College, Vellore for the past 4 years.
-She was recently invited to participate in the Indo-US Workshop on Innovative Approaches and Technologies for Diabetes Prevention and Management, jointly hosted by the NIDDK and the Indian Council for Medical Research, to discuss priorities for future collaborative research in India.
-Since 2005, Dr. Hawkins has served in the leadership of the annual International Continuing Medical Education Meetings, alternating between Thailand and Kenya.
+Over the past 16 years, Dr. Hawkins has mentored more than 60 M.D. students, residents, fellows and junior faculty members at Einstein.
+As Director of the Global Diabetes Institute, she has been conducting comprehensive metabolic studies in partnership with Christian Medical College, Vellore for the past 6 years as well as building partnerships in Uganda.
+Since 2005, Dr. Hawkins has served in the leadership of the annual International Continuing Medical Education Meetings, to educate doctors around Africa and Asia (particularly in low income settings) in comprehensive diabetes management.

 Dr. Elizabeth Walker, PhD, RN, CDE